-The Trefann Court Residents Association has a long and colourful history; its founding meeting was August 11, 1966.
-Earlier in their respective careers, four ex-Toronto mayors helped organize this neighbourhood: David Crombie, John Sewell, June Rowlands and Barbara Hall.
+The founding meeting of the Trefann Court Residents Association was August 11, 1966.
+Early in their respective careers, four ex-Toronto mayors helped organize this neighbourhood: David Crombie, John Sewell, June Rowlands and Barbara Hall.

 The Trefann Court area is bounded by Queen, Parliament, Shuter and River streets.
 In 1966, the city wanted to demolish almost all of the existing buildings, and to build public housing in the area from Parliament to Sackville (continuing the Regent Park “urban renewal” area immediately to the north).
 On the east part of the site, from Sackville to River, the city would permit industrial buildings.
 (Industrial use for this area was suggested by a private developer, who in 1957 constructed the large warehouse at 90 Sumach for the CBC, who used it for 30 years as prop storage, construction and rehearsal space.)

 But the Trefann Court residents urged the city that their homes not be expropriated, that they be allowed to have significant involvement in replanning their community, and that an alternative to public housing be found.
 This was the genesis of citizen participation in planning, which now happens in all Toronto neighbourhoods.
-During the past 30 years, additional 2-3 storey housing has been built to strengthen the stable low-rise residential character of Trefann Court: on Sydenham Street, Wascana, and most recently, the south-west corner of Shuter + River.
+In addition to the initial 13 unit Trefann Homes, additional 2-3 storey housing has been built during the past 30 years to strengthen the stable low-rise residential character of Trefann Court: on Sydenham Street, Wascana, and most recently, the south-west corner of Shuter & River.

 - In an article for the Fall 2012 Corktown News, John Sewell described the how Edna and Gus Dixon were instrumental in organizing Trefann Court during the 1960s.